Get Started with LidRun in 60 Seconds

 The menu bar icon changes to reflect whether LidRun is holding the Mac awake or not — check it any time you're not sure.

 Keep Awake stays on until you manually turn it off.
-Auto Mode watches for specific tools running, like Claude Code or Docker, and arms and disarms itself automatically, so you don't have to remember to start or stop it.
+Auto Mode checks for specific tools every few seconds — things like Claude Code, Cursor, Docker, or Ollama — and arms itself once one of them starts real work, then releases the hold on its own a short while after the last one finishes.
+Either way, you don't have to remember to start or stop it.